 *Why We Seek is supported by readers.
 This post contains affiliate links that may earn a commission for purchases made at no additional cost to you.
 Thanks.

 Short on Time?
 Book a Hanoi Vespa Food Tour

-Pho is synonymous with Vietnamese culture, just like pizza or pasta is to Italy.
-On any given day you’ll see countless people enjoying it for breakfast, lunch or dinner anywhere across Vietnam.
+Pho is synonymous with Vietnamese culture, just like pizza or pasta is in Italy.
+On any given day you’ll see countless people enjoying it for breakfast, lunch, or dinner anywhere across Vietnam.